 Competition - Risk 3

-The trend toward consolidation in our industry may impede our ability to compete effectively.
+The trend toward consolidation in the industry of our legacy business may impede its ability to compete effectively.

 As consolidation in the software industry continues, fewer companies dominate particular markets, changing the nature of the market and potentially providing consumers with fewer choices.
-Also, many of these companies offer a broader range of products than us, ranging from desktop to enterprise solutions.
-We may not be able to compete effectively against these competitors.
-Furthermore, we may use strategic acquisitions, as necessary, to acquire technology, people and products for our overall product strategy.
+Also, many of these companies offer a broader range of products than our legacy business, ranging from desktop to enterprise solutions.
+Our legacy business may not be able to compete effectively against these competitors.
 The trend toward consolidation in our industry may result in increased competition in acquiring these technologies, people or products, resulting in increased acquisition costs or the inability to acquire the desired technologies, people or products.
-Any of these changes may have a significant adverse effect on our future revenues and operating results.

 Competition - Risk 4